jharmn/api-standards/api-style-guide.md

 ]
 ~~~

-Keep in mind if there is any need to see the history of these actions, a [Sub-resource Collection](#sub-resource-collection) is appropriate to show all of the prior executions of this action.
-In that case, the verb should be '[reified](http://en.wikipedia.org/wiki/Reification_(computer_science)'), or changed to a plural noun (e.g. 'execute' would become 'executions').
+Keep in mind that if there is any need to see the history of these actions, a [Sub-resource Collection](#sub-resource-collection) is appropriate to show all of the prior executions of this action.
+In that case, the verb should be '[reified](http://en.wikipedia.org/wiki/Reification_(computer_science))', or changed to a plural noun (e.g. 'execute' would become 'executions').

 ### Complex Operation - Composite

 This type of complex operation creates/updates/deletes multiple resources in one operation.
 This serves as both a performance & usability optimization, as well as adding better atomicity when values in the request might affect multiple resources at the same time.

-Note in the sample below, the capture and the payment are both potentially affected by refund.
+Note that, in the sample below, the capture and the payment are both potentially affected by refund.
 A PUT or PATCH operation on the capture resource would have unintended side effects on the payment resource.
 To encapsulate both of these changes, the 'refund' action is used.

 #### URI Template
     POST /{version}/{namespace}/{action}